nicklockwood/iCarousel/README.md

     iCarouselOptionFadeMin
     iCarouselOptionFadeMax
     iCarouselOptionFadeRange
+    iCarouselOptionFadeMinAlpha

-These three options control the fading out of carousel item views based on their offset from the currently centered item.
+These four options control the fading out of carousel item views based on their offset from the currently centered item.
 FadeMin is the minimum negative offset an item view can reach before it begins to fade.
 FadeMax is the maximum positive offset a view can reach before if begins to fade.
-FadeRange is the distance over which the fadeout occurs, measured in multiples of an item width (defaults to 1.0).
+FadeRange is the distance over which the fadeout occurs, measured in multiples of an item width (defaults to 1.0), and FadeMinAlpha is the minimum alpha value to which the views will fade (defaults to 0.0 - fully transparent).

 Detecting Taps on Item Views